rails/rails/guides/source/active_model_basics.md

 irb> person.serializable_hash
 => {"name" => nil, "age" => nil}

-# Setting the name and age attributes and then serializing the object
+# Set the name and age attributes and serialize the object
 irb> person.name = "bob"
 irb> person.age = 22
 irb> person.serializable_hash
 => {"name" => "bob", "age" => 22}

-# Using the methods option to include the capitalized_name method
+# Use the methods option to include the capitalized_name method
 irb>  person.serializable_hash(methods: :capitalized_name)
 => {"name" => "bob", "age" => 22, "capitalized_name" => "Bob"}

-# Using the only method to include only the name attribute
+# Use the only method to include only the name attribute
 irb> person.serializable_hash(only: :name)
 => {"name" => "bob"}

-# Using the except method to exclude the name attribute
+# Use the except method to exclude the name attribute
 irb> person.serializable_hash(except: :name)
 => {"age" => 22}
 ```